aws/aws-cdk/packages/@aws-cdk/aws-appsync/README.md

   responseMappingTemplate: appsync.MappingTemplate.dynamoDbResultList(),
 });

+// Resolver for the Query "listDemos" that scans the DynamoDb table and returns a paginated list with default limit. demoDS.createResolver({
+  typeName: 'Query',
+  fieldName: 'listDemos',
+  requestMappingTemplate: appsync.MappingTemplate.dynamoDbListItems(10),
+  responseMappingTemplate: appsync.MappingTemplate.dynamoDbResultList(),
+});

 // Resolver for the Mutation "addDemo" that puts the item into the DynamoDb table. demoDS.createResolver({
   typeName: 'Mutation',